Featured Database: America's Genealogy Bank

 - World Vital Records.com This database is designed for guests who are either just beginning their family research or who after years of work want to discover more of their past.
 Search over 5 billion Family History and Genealogy records, and 28 million family trees.
 Access U.S. Federal Census images and indexes from 1790 to 1940, military records, birth, marriage and death records, enhanced Social Security Death Index (SSDI) records, and one million newspaper pages.

 The following databases require a valid LCPL library card for access.

-The Washington Post One of America's leading newspapers, with national, international, and regional coverage.
-Search full text articles dating back to 1987.
-For older articles, see Historical Newspapers, which offers full page and article images with searchable full text back to the first issue.
-The collection includes digital reproductions providing access to every page from every available issue.
+Older articles from the Washington Post and other newspapers can be accessed from Historical Newspapers.
+This website offers full page and article images with searchable full text back to the first issue.
+The collection also includes digital reproductions, providing access to every page from every available issue.

 - African American Experience Electronic research tool for African American history and culture from one of the most respected publishers in the field.
 It includes hundreds of primary documents, slave narratives, photographs, and audio clips.

 - America the Beautiful Each of the 50 states plus DC, Puerto Rico and the major territories is covered.
 Get in-depth information on the history, geography, economics, government, culture, and major cities.

 - Historical Newspapers Search the complete run of The Washington Post as well as The New York Times, The Wall Street Journal, and The Christian Science Monitor into the 1990s.
 View articles or entire pages as they appeared when published, browse historical topics, or view a timeline of major events in American history.